ASFOpenSARlab/opensarlab-docs/docs/user-guides/restarting_server_and_kernel.md

 ![Click the Control Panel button](../assets/control_panel.png)

-*Click the Control Panel button at the top right of the file manager or in an open notebook*
+*Click the **Control Panel** button at the top right corner of the file manager or in an open notebook*

 ---